Trifecta in Tribulation – (MANGER Part 4)

 Caring for the Least Among Us – That is what it means to be Great in the Kingdom of Heaven.

 So will those aspiring to be a GOAT end up being treated like the goats in Jesus’ story?
 Or should we rather be found to be like sheep and caring for the Least of those Among Us?
 Who are these “Least Among Us?”
 Might they be hiding in plain sight?
 Would we find them in a mansion or a manger?
 A restaurant or a food bank?
-A church or a harvesting field?
-A rodeo or a meatpacking plant?
+A grocery store or a harvesting field?

 Zechariah spelled out what it looks to be a goat and its consequences: